Nomination Deadline Extended: Tuesday, November 15, 2022

 The Child Neurology Society announces a prestigious award to recognize a life-long commitment to child neurology, patient care, and humanism in medicine.
-Nominations for one of two 2023 CNS Roger and Mary Brumback Memorial Lifetime Achievement Awards should be submitted on the CNS website on or before September 20, 2022 (Note: Extension – we are extending the nomination period until November 15, 2022).
-Nominations will be reviewed by the Awards Committee in October/November 2022.
-Recipients of the 2023 Lifetime Achievement Awards will be notified prior in mid-December 2022.
-Two awards will be presented at the 52nd CNS Annual Meeting, October 4-7, 2023 in Vancouver, BC (Time & date of Kenneth F. Swaiman Legacy Luncheon TBD).
+The 2026 CNS Roger and Mary Brumback Memorial Lifetime Achievement Award nominations should be submitted by October 31, 2025.
+Two awards will be presented at the 55th CNS Annual Meeting to be held October 14-17, 2026, in Montreal, QC (Time & date of Kenneth F. Swaiman Legacy Luncheon TBD).

 Eligibility Criteria